agyeiarcher/Crispy-VF/README.md

 ²Dependent on Python scripting that is still, how you say...."in progress"

 ___
-**For the purposes of this project, I describe *axes* as visual paradigms that we use to describe one or more features in a variable font**
+**For the purposes of this project, I describe *axes* as visual paradigms that we use to describe one or more features in a variable font.**

 I describe *parametric axes* as elemental axes that we can use to describe one structural or aesthetic component of a typeface.